MikeTaylor/scottkit/README.md

 * `test` - games files used by unit-test suite
 * `tutorial` - tiny game used in ScottKit tutorial
 * `crystal` - Crystal of Chaos, a game written to exercise ScottKit
-* `dan-and-matt.sck` - game written by my two eldest sons
+* `dan-and-matt` - game written by my two eldest sons
+* `nosferatu` -- a partial reimplementation of my 1982 VIC-20 BASIC game

 I have verified that ScottKit can be used to play and win Scott Adams's games #1, 2, and 4: *Adventureland*, *Pirate Adventure* and